 Children’s voices created by Acapela Group: made by and for children!

-The cheerful family of Acapela genuine children’s voices give the say to young users around the world – Australian, UK & US English, bilingual US English/North American Spanish, French, German, Norwegian and Swedish are already available.
+The cheerful family of Acapela genuine children’s voices give the say to young users around the world – Australian, UK & US English, bilingual US English/North American Spanish, French, German, Italian, Norwegian and Swedish are already available.

 Acapela Group is the only voice specialist worldwide to offer users such a rich repertoire of children’s voices which are truly lifelike.
 Read the full story.